emoon/wrui/README.md

 * Wrui will only expose one single symbol which is a table of function pointers.
 There are several upsides to this:
 	* Shared libraries doesn't need to hard-link with a Wrui shared library.
 It only needs to be sent one single pointer.
 	* Possible for a main application to update with bug fixes without affecting plugins.
+	* All code wrapping a certain library can be within one shared library.
+That makes linking of the main application (for langs that uses static linking) much faster as the library can be loaded in run-time instead of linked with.
 	* More clear separation
 * Having a common API but the possibility of using diffrent backends make it possible to integrate a UI into another application.
 Say that you have a game that use OpenGL and know how to use Wrui.
 Then it should be possible to use dear imgui (example) backend + Wrui inside that application.